blake122096/ticket-lifecycle/README.md

  height="80%" width="80%" alt="ticket 1 created"/>
 </p>
 <p>
- We will try and access this ticket with the John Doe user we created in the Post-Installation project https://github.com/blake122096/post-install-config.
-Looks like we can assign this ticket to others can set the SLA.
-Online banking being down for a company needs to be looked at urgently so we can set the SLA to Sev-A. Although John could probably resolve this ticket since he's part of the support team, it is more appropriate to assign this to the Online Banking team.
-Then Jane from the Online Banking team and work the ticket to resolution and close the ticket.
+Access the ticket as agent "John Doe" (http://localhost/osTicket/scp).
+Assign the ticket to the "Online Banking" team and set the SLA to "Sev-A" to prioritize its resolution.
+Then, log in as "Jane Doe" and resolve and close the ticket.
 </p>
 <br />
 <p>